top of page

 6 / Stay safe

-You should keep one copy of the order with you always.
-In addition, you should leave a copy at any place from which the respondent/defendant is restrained (for example, daycare, work, or school).
-Also, you can take a copy to your local police or sheriff’s department.
+It's important to always keep a copy of the order with you.
+Additionally, ensure that a copy is left at any location where the respondent/defendant is restricted, such as daycare, work, or school.
+You may also want to send a copy to your local police or sheriff’s department.

 7 / Preparing for Your Hearing